 A service deposit kept on account since the last pay-out.

-A customer's privacy settings indicate if the publisher is allowed to use the customer's email address for commercial purposes or for service emails only.
+A customer's privacy settings indicate if the Broadcaster is allowed to use the customer's email address for commercial purposes or for service emails only.

 A type of cancellation where the customer gets their money back.